dragonstw/socialnets18/assignments/assignment0.md

 	interleave markdown and LaTeX equations with runnable Python code.

 3. **Install [git](https://git-scm.com/)** - the version control
-   software we will use to share and review homework assignments.
+   [software we will use](../resources/using_git.md) to submit homework assignments.

    a.
-Make sure you have a gitlab account, and have permissions to push and pull from your class's repository.
+Make sure you have a `github.com` account, and have permissions to push and pull from your class's repository `dragonstw/socialnets18`.
    b.
 Clone the class repository and set up any necessary git global variables.
    c.
 Create a `develop-<YOUR-INITIALS>` branch off of master via `git